derek-dchu/awesome-note/hibernate.md

 * Lazy Fetching can be disable by setting `lazy="false"` for its dependent sets.
 * Lazy Fetching dependent objects can be forced to initialize by calling `Hibernate.initialize(object)`.

-**note:** Lazy Fetching is different from Lazy Loading.
+**Note:** Lazy Fetching is different from Lazy Loading.
 Lazy Loading will not load current object until we access it.

 ### Transaction
 A: Atomicity -
 C: Consistency -
 I: Isolation -
 D: Durability -

 #### Isolation Levels
 1. Read uncommitted (no lock) - may cause dirty read (read dirty data)